Sheller-Globe Corporation

 Sheller-Globe Corporation was a U.S. auto parts manufacturer and industrial conglomerate based in Toledo, Ohio.
-Formed in 1966 on a heritage of much older companies, Sheller-Globe grew through the acquisition (and divesture) of many other businesses before it was acquired by United Technologies Corporation in 1989.
+Formed in 1966 on a heritage of much older companies, Sheller-Globe grew through the acquisition (and divestiture) of many other businesses before it was acquired by United Technologies Corporation in 1989.

 History

 Sheller-Globe Corporation was established in 1966, with the combination of two much older companies, the earlier having been formed in the 19th century.

 1882: Globe Files Company

 Cincinnati, Ohio-based Globe Files Company was formed in Cincinnati in 1882.
 The original purpose of the Globe Files Company was to manufacture file cabinets and office equipment.
 Two years after the company was formed, its first catalogue was released.
 As business expanded into diverse areas, the company's name was changed to the Globe Company.
 In 1890, the Michigan-based office supply company Wernicke Company was acquired.
 The company became Globe Wernicke.